bsauer/howto/README.rst

         ditto -V ~/Desktop/Test ~/Downloads/Test

-Note:: Ditto will overwrite files in the detination directory with the files in the source directory.
+.. note:: Ditto will overwrite files in the detination directory with the files in the source directory.
 Therefore it might be worth using rsync instead.
 Maybe a future entry!

 Reference: http://www.howtogeek.com/198043/how-to-merge-folders-on-mac-os-x-without-losing-all-your-files-seriously/